-The three-course sequence AMS 211, 213, and 215 forms the foundation of the program and should be completed in the sophomore or junior year, ideally in order.
-Seniors should plan to take the capstone seminar course, AMS 301, in the fall of their senior year.
-If necessary, AMS 215 may be taken at the same time as AMS 301.
+Three courses - AMS 200 (or an approved AMS/HST course), AMS 201, and one additional approved course - form the foundation of the program and, ideally, should be completed in the sophomore or junior years.
+Seniors should plan to take the capstone senior seminar course, AMS 301, in the fall of their senior year.

 Major Electives and Distribution Requirements

 During the fall quarter of their senior year, students should take AMS 301 capstone, the Senior Seminar.
-Over the summer, students must prepare their Senior Seminar Packet, composed of a 5-7 page reflection on their intellectual development in the major, a writing sample of their best work, and a list of preliminary topics for their Senior Seminar paper.
-Students will be sent instructions on how to prepare this packet by the Autumn Quarter instructor for the Senior Seminar.
+Students will be sent instructions on how to prepare for the Senior Seminar by the Autumn Quarter instructor for the course